Peter Schreiner (Byzantinist)

-Peter Schreiner (born 4 May 1940 in Munich) is a German Byzantinist.
-From 1979 to 2005 he taught as a full professor of Byzantine Studies at the University of Cologne.
-Schreiner is one of the leading Byzantinists in German-speaking countries.
+Peter Schreiner (born 4 May 1940) is a German Byzantinist.
+He taught as a full professor of Byzantine studies at the University of Cologne from 1979 to 2005 and is one of the leading Byzantinists in German-speaking countries.
+He was the editor-in-chief of the Byzantinische Zeitschrift from 1992 to 2004 and the president of the International Association of Byzantine Studies from 2001 to 2011.

 Life and work

 Peter Schreiner attended the humanistic Wilhelmsgymnasium in Munich and passed his Abitur there in 1961.
-He then studied at the University of Munich Byzantine Studies, Middle Latin Philology, Ancient History and Classical Philology.
-On February 23, 1967, he received his doctorate under Hans-Georg Beck with a thesis on the Byzantine Minor Chronicles.
-From 1967 to 1968 he had a travel and research scholarship from the German Research Foundation.
-From 1968 to 1972 he worked as a scribe for Greek manuscripts at the Bibliotheca Apostolica Vaticana in Rome.
-From 1972 to 1974 he was a research assistant at the Free University of Berlin.
-There he completed his habilitation in 1974 in Byzantine Studies.
+He then studied Byzantine studies, middle Latin philology, ancient history and classical philology at LMU Munich.
+On 23 February 1967, he was awarded a doctorate with a thesis on the so-called minor Byzantine chronicles, written under the supervision of Hans-Georg Beck.
+From 1967 to 1968, he held a travel and research scholarship from the German Research Foundation and from 1968 to 1972 he worked as a scribe for Greek manuscripts at the Vatican Apostolic Library in Rome.

+From 1972 to 1974, he was a research assistant at the Free University of Berlin.
+There he completed his habilitation in Byzantine studies in 1974.
 He was a private lecturer at the Free University of Berlin until 1979.

-From 1979 to 2005 he was a full professor of Byzantine Studies and director of the Institute for Classical Studies at the University of Cologne.
-In 1992 he was a visiting professor at the École pratique des hautes études in Paris and in 2000 a visiting professor at the Collège de France.
-From 1987 to 1993 he was a member of the advisory board of the Medievalists' Association.
-From 1992 to 1999 he was co-editor of the “Lexicon of the Middle Ages”.
-From 1992 to 2004 Peter Schreiner was editor of the Byzantine Journal.
-From 2005 to 2009 he was chairman of the scientific advisory board of the German Study Center in Venice.
-He was President of the Association Internationale des Études Byzantines from 2001 to 2011.
+From 1979 to 2005, he was a full professor of Byzantine Studies and director of the Institute for Classical Studies at the University of Cologne.
+In 1992, he was a visiting professor at the École pratique des hautes études in Paris and in 2000 a visiting professor at the Collège de France.

+From 1987 to 1993, he was a member of the advisory board of the Mediävistikverband.
+From 1992 to 1999 he was a co-editor of the Lexikon des Mittelalters.
+From 1992 to 2004, Peter Schreiner was the editor-in-chief of the Byzantinische Zeitschrift.
+From 2005 to 2009, he was chairman of the scientific advisory board of the German Study Center in Venice.
+He was the president of the International Association of Byzantine Studies from 2001 to 2011.